thosgood/this-weeks-finds/markdown/101-151/week129.md

 To guess what this algebra is, let's just list all the obvious differential forms on EG that we can think of.
 Well, I guess none of them are obvious unless we know a few more facts!
-First of all, since the action of G on EG is free, the quotient map EG → BG gives us a principal G-bundle with total space EG and base space BG.
+First of all, since the action of G on EG is free, the quotient map EG\to BG gives us a principal G-bundle with total space EG and base space BG.
 This bundle is very interesting.
 It's called the "universal" principal G-bundle.
 The reason is that any other principal G-bundle is a pullback of this one.